armindogomes/ticketcode/README.md

 * `$n{4}` → `2941` (four digits)
 * `$a{8}` → `mY72tFaW` (eight alphanumeric characters)

-You can freely combine quantifiers with other tokens, modifiers, and static text to form complex patterns.
+You can freely combine quantifiers with other tokens, modifiers, and static text to create any patterns you need.

 ## Requirements